BennyLee0715/ECE650/HW02_thread-safe_malloc/report.md

 pthread_mutex_t lock = PTHREAD_MUTEX_INITIALIZER;
 ```

 For LOCK_VERSION, the idea would be simple.
-We can take advantage of previous work, add lock immediately before and after `malloc` and `free`:
+We can take advantage of previous work, add lock immediately before and after `malloc` and `free`(see below), the section between `pthread_mutex_lock` and `pthread_mutex_unlock` are called critical section, this part would not run simultaneously.
+For other code run in threads allows concurrency.
+This LOCK_VERSION provides a `malloc` and `free` level concurrency.

 ```C
 void *ts_malloc_lock(size_t size) {